pwr-Solaar/Solaar/docs/rules.md

 Modifiers conditions are true if their argument is the current keyboard modifiers.

-`Process` conditions are true if the process for focus input window or the window's Window manager class or instance name starts with their string argument.
+`Process` conditions are true if the process for the focused input window or the window's Window manager class or instance name starts with their string argument.
 `MouseProcess` conditions are true if the process for the window under the mouse or the window's Window manager class or instance name starts with their string argument.